w3slley/bookcover-api/README.md

 2. **Search by ISBN-13**
    - Accepts a 13-digit ISBN number
    - Performs a direct lookup on Goodreads
    - Returns the book cover URL
    - Also caches successful results

+3. **Search by Book ID**
+   - Accepts a numerical book ID
+   - Performs a direct lookup on Goodreads
+   - Returns the book cover URL
+   - Also caches successful results